secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Penetration Testing Process/Penetration Testing Phases - Assessment Specific Stages/Pre-Engagement.md

 | Chief Security Officer (CSO) | Chief Risk Officer (CRO) | Chief Information Officer (CIO) |
 | VP of Internal Audit | Audit Manager | VP or Director of IT/Information Security |

-It is vital to determine early on in the process who has signatory authority for the contract, Rules of Engagement documents, and who will be the primary and secondary points of contact, technical support, and contact for escalating any issues.
+- It is vital to determine early on in the process who has signatory authority for the contract, Rules of Engagement documents, and who will be the primary and secondary points of contact, technical support, and contact for escalating any issues.

-This stage also requires the preparation of several documents before a penetration test can be conducted that must be signed by our client and us so that the declaration of consent can also be presented in written form if required.
+- This stage also requires the preparation of several documents before a penetration test can be conducted that must be signed by our client and us so that the declaration of consent can also be presented in written form if required.
 Otherwise the penetration test could breach the [Computer Misuse Act](https://www.legislation.gov.uk/ukpga/1990/18/contents).
-These documents include, but are not limited to:

 | **Document** | **Timing for Creation** |
 | --- | --- |